 Arturo and his family live in the northern jungles of Peru in the department of San Martin.
 He pastors the Baptist Church of San Rafael and helps train other pastors in the region.

 Although I was born in the jungles of San Martin, my family moved to Lima when I was very young.
 When I was twenty years old, I came to know Christ, but before that, I did not want to know anything about Him.
 I was a young man seeking after all the vanities of this life and would have remained lost, but God had me thrown into one of the worst prisons in South America – the prison of Lurigancho in Lima.

 One Sunday (7:30 PM, May 29, 1988), after being beaten by the police, I received Christ as my personal Savior.
 I was filled with joy and my life began to change immediately.
 Nine months later I was pardoned and let out of prison fully exonerated.
 I had been arrested because I was in the wrong place at the wrong time.
 My sister-in-law had been doing some kind of illegal business, and I happened to be in her house the day the police arrested her, so I was taken as an accomplice in her crimes.
 After nine months of investigation, my name was cleared; I was allowed to leave as a free man.

 The day that I was released from prison I was preaching an open-air service to the men in prison.
-I did not know that I was going to be released, but after my sermon the authorities came and told me to leave.
+I did not know that I was going to be released, but after my sermon, the authorities came and told me to leave.
 I could hardly believe my ears.
-As I have said before, there are innocent people who spend years in jail because of the corrupt lawyers and authorities who use the innocent as a way to make money.
+As I have said before, some innocent people spend years in jail because of the corrupt lawyers and authorities who use the innocent as a way to make money.
 Through all this, God showed me that He does provide for all of our needs.